CodeGlassDotIO/Docs/_posts/2022-01-03-hello-world.md

 1. Always work towards MVP, and accept that sometimes that means that not everything is up to your liking; this prevents you from getting lost in the many features you want to have and support.

-Well, and that is the story of how I came here.
+Well, and that is the story of  how CodeGlass came to be.
 I hope to build this company around it and hope you will support me in this endeavor, and if it doesn't, I still learned a lot. <br/>

 That is also why if it might ever happen that there is nobody to support CodeGlass anymore, I will make its source code available to everyone, so someone else can learn from it ♥ and you do not have to worry about losing it.